-Generally, the local planning authority must make a decision on a planning application within 8 weeks of receiving the application, but if the local authority needs more information, or the decision is appealed, it may take much longer, up to 6 months longer if Further Information is requested.
+Generally, the local planning authority must make a decision on a planning application within 8 weeks of receiving the application, but if the local authority needs more information, or the decision is appealed, it may take up to 6 months longer if Further Information is requested.

 What is full planning permission?

 Full planning permission is the most common type.
 An application is made to the local planning authority with the aim of demonstrating to them your ultimate plan.
-The application will include planning drawings, site map, newspaper notice, documentation and calculations to demonstrate compliance with local authority building regulations.
+The application will include planning drawings, site map, newspaper notice, documentation and calculations to demonstrate compliance with building regulations.